This blog will be about how a “NotConfigured“ AppLocker policy can come back to haunt you.

 Last week I was called by a co-worker about a weird problem.
 When enrolling existing devices into Intune manually (devices were already Azure Ad Joined) all Windows 10 devices instantly got a black screen with a white cursor.
 When trying to open the task manager, nothing happened.
 Safe mode, other users… nothing worked.

 So how do you troubleshoot, when nothing works?
-Luckily the devices succeeded to enroll in Intune, so some required apps were automatically installed.
+Luckily the devices succeeded to enrol in Intune, so some required apps were automatically installed.
 One of them was the Solarwinds RMM agent together with the included Remote Background tool.

 Access to the RMM tool gave me access to PowerShell!
 So, I had some background information about processes, running services, and some other insights.
 After some digging with of course limited time and looking into some event logs with PowerShell I wanted to take a look at the AppLocker event log: